Her Campus Logo Her Campus Logo

 “The guys don’t require any qualifications, they just step up and run.
 We’ve got a guy who said, ‘I’m a billionare, I want to be president, I’m gonna ruin the country…’ and he did!”
 Hochul said, referring to former President Donald Trump.

-The true engine of democracy lies in the less glamorous but equally critical down-ballot races.
-These local and state-level elections are where the policies that impact our daily lives are often decided, and they are where we must focus our efforts to elect more women.
-Because by electing women to local government roles, more inclusive and representative policies will be put in place.
+The true heart of democracy lies in the less glamorous but equally critical down-ballot races.
+These local and state-level elections are where the policies that impact our daily lives are often decided, and they are a great place to elect more women.
+If these are the people deciding our communities’ futures, shouldn’t we feel represented by those making the call?

-Massachusetts Governor Maura Healey took it a step further, highlighting how down-ballot races shape crucial issues.
+Massachusetts Governor Maura Healey took it a step further.
 “Look at the decisions,” Healey pointed out.
 “It’s your school committee that’s going to decide curriculum, whether there’s health education (especially for girls), funding for education, for housing, protection of abortion rights.”
 Healey and the Massachusetts Board of Education are a great example of just that.
 In September 2023, Healey passed the first comprehensive health education update the state had seen since 1999, which now includes mental and emotional health, personal safety, substance use and misuse, sexual health, and many more cornerstones of inclusive, medically-accurate, and developmentally age-appropriate education.

 So the policies that affect your life?
 “That’s all happening by state actors right now, up and down the ballot,” Healey said.

-Arizona Governor Katie Hobbs, who knows that down-ballot positions are where future leaders get their start, also pointed out the long game of voting for women in down-ballot races.
-“It really is about building the bench,” Hobbs said, and her own journey proves it.
-She didn’t just jump into the governor’s mansion in 2023 — she worked her way up from the legislature to Secretary of State.
+Arizona Governor Katie Hobbs, didn’t just jump into the governor’s mansion in 2023 — she worked her way up from the legislature to Secretary of State.
 Hobbs reminded attendees that even future presidents might kick off their careers in these local roles, meaning that the people we vote for today could be the big names leading the country tomorrow.
 “Just look at our next president,” Hobbs said of Vice President Kamala Harris, “She started as a [District Attorney].”